tpmiller85/Music-Genre-Analysis-Using-Spotify-API/README.md

 The **search endpoint** allows results to be limited by year, but not by any smaller timeframe.
 I limited my search to **albums** with a release date of **2019**, and got to the limit of 10,000 albums before exhausting Spotify's catalog.
 From there, I followed the steps detailed in the [Endpoints](##endpoints) section above to build a fully-featured track list.

-This left me with a pandas dataframe with 54680 rows and 27 columns.
+This left me with a pandas dataframe with **54680 rows and 27 columns**.

 <a name="#pipeline_challenges"></a>